benprano/End-to-End-Imputation-and-Prediction-via-Adaptive-Frequency-Learning-in-Irregular-Time-Series/README.md

     Step 2: Run the notebook to generate the input files required for training.

     Output: Preprocessed data ready for training (stored in the specified output directory).

+2. Train and Evaluate the Model

+Use the script:
+training.py

+    Required argument:

+        --input_path: Path to the processed dataset generated from the preprocessing step.

+    Output:

+        Quantitative results for both imputation and prediction tasks, including RMSE, MAE, and performance metrics on the downstream task.